Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.05 Created Bodak's aura using an active aura that inflicts selective damage.

+22.11.05 Bodak's death gaze affecting all tokens who can see it and generating compact roll summary.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)